xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 =================================
+3.4.6   Jul 23,2014
-3.4.5   Jul 15, 2014
+	-Enh (sean) Increased maximum time for a empty sequence from 300 seconds to 3600 seconds 3.4.5   Jul 15, 2014
         -Enh (dkulp) If an empty LMS channel is part of an RGB group, don’t consider it empty.
         -Enh (dkulp) Add a checkbox to TabConvert to go ahead and map the empty channels